ros2/ros2_documentation/source/Tutorials/Tf2/Adding-A-Frame-Cpp.rst

 -------

 In this tutorial, you learned about the tf2 transformation tree, its structure, and its features.
-You also learned how to add extra fixed and dynamic frames to tf2.
+You also learned that it is easiest to think inside a local frame, and learned to add extra fixed and dynamic frames for that local frame.